Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • go out into the fresh air;

-If the malaise has become a secondary phenomenon, in order to eliminate the pathology, it is necessary to eliminate the underlying disease.
-You may need to take these medications:
+If the malaise has become a secondary phenomenon, to eliminate the pathology it is necessary to eliminate the underlying disease.
+You may need to take the following medications:

 • bronchodilators;